 Pro Tip: The size of the hole is very important.
 If it's too large, the strands of Kataifi will be too thick.
 You want them as thin as possible.

 Step 5: Heat a non-stick pan over medium heat until it's very hot.
-Gently squeeze the bottle to dispense a very thin stream of batter in a circular motion, starting from the center of the pan and working towards the edge of the pan.
+Gently squeeze the bottle to dispense a very thin stream of batter in a circular motion, starting from the center of the pan and working toward the edge of the pan.

 Pro Tip: After 5 to 10 seconds, the pastry will begin to peel off of the pan.
 Once it does, gently pick it up with a spatula and drop it into a bowl.
 Cover the bowl with a damp towel and continue this process until all the batter is used up.
-See the video below.

 Step 6: Shred the strands into smaller sections before using them in your baklawa, Kanafeh, or Kadaif recipe.